 There’s an elephant in the market.
 And it’s not you.

 If you’re a challenger brand, you’re looking to disrupt the marketplace to gain attention – and steal market share.
 You’re ambitious, and you’re determined.
 Sometimes, feisty.
+You could be any sort of business; whether in leisure, like a cake shop, or in entertainment, such as a music artist.
+Whatever you’re trying to promote, you need to be innovative and original; for example, musicians now have the option to buy Spotify plays to gain noticeability.
+This is something that is fairly new, and that’s the key to getting your brand up there: be modern.
 To emerge the new market leader, you’ll need to pack a powerful media hit and go against the grain.
 That’s why we love challenger brands; you’re willing to take calculated risks and explore alternative media solutions.
 Whether you’re new to the market – or just the underdog, here are our tips for challenger brand marketing strategies.

 Outsmart the goliath